The four main activities of Growing Abundance working toward a resilient, localised food system are:

 - Project leaders Lucy Young and Sas Allardice were interviewed on ABC Radio’s Bush Telegraph on 22 Feb.
 2011.
 It was a great introduction to the project and to encourage other communities to take up our ideas!

 - Jane Curtis from ABC Bendigo came harvesting and recorded it in pics and vimeo

 - The Age Epicure supplement reported on the Local Produce Guide and the work of the Harvest Group.

-- The Castlemaine Mail and the online Castlemaine Independent have reported our activities regularly.
+- The Castlemaine Mail and the online Castlemaine Independent report our activities regularly.

 If you want to know more about Growing Abundance, contact firstname.lastname@example.org or watch this web page for updates!

 Bernie Kriss has been helping Growing Abundance members to learn about beekeeping for fun and profit.
 He’s been profiled in a short (3 minute) film for ABC Open, and here it is:

 Check out the Local Harvest Project.
 In the first week of April – take the Local Harvest Challenge!

 Growing Abundance is a project in partnership with the Mount Alexander Sustainability Group, Transition Mount Alexander, Mount Alexander Volunteer Network and the Mount Alexander Shire Council.
 The project seeks to connect people through food.
 The project draws on the work of the international Transition Towns movement which has successfully developed a range of community partnerships to increase local food production and create local abundance.
 Growing Abundance is run through the Castlemaine Community House, and was supported by the Victorian Government through Sustainability Victoria.